Conducting Routine Animal Hygiene Tasks

 16. Dispose of any rubbish

-It is important to note, if the animal has soiled in the housing overnight and it’s contacted their skin or fur, they too will need to be bathed.
+It is important to note that if the animal has soiled in the housing overnight and it’s contacted their skin or fur, they too will need to be bathed.
 The animal cannot be left in its soiling at risk of infection or scolding and appropriate bathing procedures need to be carried out for the animal.

 You must always refer to your workplace's cleaning schedule to determine the frequency of cleaning duties and also the types of equipment and chemicals you are required to use.
-After using equipment for cleaning such as mops, you need to ensure they are disinfected and dried daily, changed weekly and disposed of completely (and immediately) if they have come into contact with infectious materials.
+After using equipment for cleaning, such as mops, you need to ensure they are disinfected and dried daily, changed weekly and disposed of completely (and immediately) if they have come into contact with infectious materials.

 Disinfecting